PixelantQC/t3kit-1/README.md

 ### Getting started with t3kit

-The best way to start working with t3kit is to use our [t3kit_vagrant](https://github.com/t3kit/t3kit_vagrant) machine
+Best way to start working with t3kit is to use our [t3kit_vagrant](https://github.com/t3kit/t3kit_vagrant) machine

 ###List of tools and extensions: